Support Care for Central Texans in Need

-The COVID-19 pandemic reminds us of the value of our health and homes.
-It’s hard to shelter in place without shelter, or to recover from illness without a safe place to stay.
-Of the 2,000 people experiencing homelessness in Austin daily, there is only enough shelter for half — and shelters are currently turning away people with fevers or symptoms of illness.
-Without access to consistent resources for housing and hygiene, community members experiencing homelessness are at high risk for getting COVID-19.
+The COVID-19 pandemic impacts all Central Texans — and community members without access to shelter or places to social distance are particularly vulnerable.
+Without resources for housing and hygiene, community members experiencing homelessness are at high risk for getting COVID-19.
+Even more troubling, people that do contract COVID-19 may not be able to get the care they need to recover.
 Experts believe that every person who gets the disease will give it to at least two others, fueling the spread of the pandemic.

 HOW YOU CAN MAKE A DIFFERENCE:

-Your gift today allows the team to be proactive in meeting these needs and will be matched dollar for dollar up to $250,000 through the generosity of JP’s Peace, Love & Happiness Foundation.
+Your gift today will be matched dollar for dollar up to $100,000 through the generosity of JP’s Peace, Love & Happiness Foundation.

 ABOUT OUR PARTNERS: